Luke Staley

-Lucas Staley (born September 16, 1980) is a former American college football player who was a running back for Brigham Young University (BYU).
-Staley was a consensus All-American, and was recognized in 2001 as the best college running back in the nation.
-The Detroit Lions picked him in the seventh round of the 2002 NFL Draft, but he suffered a career-ending knee injury before appearing in a regular season pro football game.
+Lucas Staley (born September 16, 1980) is an American former college football player who was a running back for the BYU Cougars.
+Staley was a consensus All-American and received the Doak Walker Award as the best college running back in the nation in 2001.
+He was selected by the Detroit Lions in the seventh round of the 2002 NFL draft, but he suffered a career-ending knee injury before appearing in a regular season pro football game.

-Early years
+Early life

 Staley was born in Bountiful, Utah and raised as a member of the Church of Jesus Christ of Latter-day Saints.
 He attended Tualatin High School in Tualatin, Oregon, where he was a letterman in football, basketball, and track.
 He played high school football for the Tualatin Timberwolves.
 As a senior in 1999, Staley was named Gatorade Player of the Year and USA Today Player of the Year for the state of Oregon.
 He was also named The Oregonians Player of the Year, earned all-state honors on offense and defense, and was conference Player of the Year for offense, defense, and special teams.
 He averaged over 300 yards per game during Tualatin's four-game playoff run.
 Staley was listed as a Blue Chip Top-100 player.

 In track & field, Staley recorded times of 11.03 seconds in the 100-meter dash, 22.70 seconds in the 200-meter dash and 43.6 seconds in the 4 x 100 metres relay.